alexk99/the_router/install.md

 # Installing

-Here is installation process for Gentoo Linux.
+Here is the installation process description for Gentoo Linux.

-## Install various linux utils
+## Install the following utilities and libs:

  * git